Jay Jackson (baseball)

-Randy "Jay" Jackson (born October 27, 1987) is an American professional baseball pitcher in the Toronto Blue Jays organization.
+Randy "Jay" Jackson (born October 27, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Diego Padres, Milwaukee Brewers, San Francisco Giants, Atlanta Braves, Toronto Blue Jays, and Minnesota Twins.
+He also played in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp and Chiba Lotte Marines.
 Jackson played college baseball at Furman University.
 He was drafted by the Chicago Cubs in the ninth round of the 2008 Major League Baseball draft.
-He made his MLB debut in 2015.
-He previously played in MLB for the San Diego Padres, Milwaukee Brewers, San Francisco Giants and Atlanta Braves, and in Nippon Professional Baseball for the Hiroshima Toyo Carp and Chiba Lotte Marines.

-Career
+Playing career

+Jackson attended Christ Church Episcopal School in Greenville, South Carolina, and Furman University.

 Chicago Cubs

-Jackson attended Christ Church Episcopal School in Greenville, South Carolina, and Furman University.
-He was drafted by the Chicago Cubs in the ninth round, 281st overall, of the 2008 Major League Baseball draft.
-He made his professional debut with the Low-A Boise Hawks, and also played for the Single-A Peoria Chiefs and the High-A Daytona Cubs, posting a cumulative 2.88 ERA in 13 games.
-In 2009, Jackson split the year between Daytona, the Double-A Tennessee Smokies, and the Triple-A Iowa Cubs, pitching to an 8–7 record and 2.98 ERA in 24 games between the three teams.
+Jackson was drafted by the Chicago Cubs in the ninth round, 281st overall, of the 2008 Major League Baseball draft.
+He made his professional debut with the Low-A Boise Hawks and also played for the Single-A Peoria Chiefs and the High-A Daytona Cubs, posting a cumulative 2.88 ERA in 13 games.
+Jackson split 2009 between Daytona, the Double-A Tennessee Smokies, and the Triple-A Iowa Cubs, pitching to an 8–7 record and 2.98 ERA in 24 games between the three teams.
 The following season, Jackson returned to Iowa and posted an 11–8 record and 4.63 ERA with 119 strikeouts in 157.1 innings of work.
 In 2011, Jackson again played with Iowa, registering an 8–14 record and 5.34 ERA in 26 appearances.
 In 2012, Jackson returned to Iowa for a fourth straight year, but struggled to a 3–7 record and 6.57 ERA in 37 appearances with the team.
 On April 4, 2013, Jackson was released by the Cubs organization.